kentamaeda1111/gemma2_test/README.md

 - Storage: 20GB+ free space

 Note: These requirements are based on using LoRA for fine-tuning and 4-bit quantization (QLoRA).
 Running the model in full precision or without quantization would require significantly more memory.
+Note: For inference, the model can be run with reduced precision (bfloat16) to decrease memory requirements.
+When loaded in bf16, it consumes approximately 8GB of VRAM for the 2b model.

 ## Data and Model Transparency